 Kolaj Institute Announces Artists Selected for the Collage as Street Art Residency

-Kolaj Institute is pleased to announce the fourteen artists selected to participate in the Collage as Street Art Residency.
+Kolaj Institute is pleased to announce the fourteen artists selected to participate in the Collage as Street Art Residency, July 2021.
 In this 4-week, project-driven collage residency, artists will delve into the history, methods and major artists of the “street art” movement with a particular emphasis on collage.
 Participants will endeavor to put some of those methods into practice, taking their collage art out into the streets.
 Documenting the entire process will be integral to the project, as the resulting work will be published in a Kolaj Street Krewe book to be announced at a later date.

 Leading the residency is Lance Rothstein, aka FANCLUB 13, who has been creating street art for over 20 years in over 25 US cities and 31 European cities.
 Rothstein writes, “I consider my work to be a bit like archaeology, collecting the discarded items from people’s everyday lives and rearranging them in new relationships.
 Then I usually send them back out to the streets in this new form, with a new purpose.
 I look forward to continuing my personal scavenger hunt, finding little trashy treasures and combining them into intricate relationships for people to come across on the streets.”